Water Conservation Video Contest

 About the Contest

-Water Conservation Programs of City of Calistoga, City of Napa, Town of Yountville, City of St. Helena, City of American Canyon, Napa County and Napa County Resource Conservation District are sponsoring a TikTok video contest for 6th - 12th grade students in Napa County.
+Water Conservation Programs of City of Calistoga, City of Napa, Town of Yountville, City of St. Helena, City of American Canyon, Napa County and Napa County Resource Conservation District are sponsoring a video contest for 9th - 12th grade students in Napa County.
 Contest sponsors are looking for creative videos that address this year's theme.
-Students should strive to use the TikTok format in an entertaining and informative way.
+Students should strive to make videos that are entertaining and informative.
 Let your imagination go wild.
 Carefully review the entry guidelines before completing your project.

-The winning video will be used as a public service announcement (PSA) on sponsors' social media.
-The winner will also receive a $250 cash prize!
-The second place winner receives a $150 cash prize.
-The third place winner receives a $100 cash prize.
+The winning video will be used as a public service announcement (PSA) and shown at the Century Napa Valley movie theater.
+The winner will also receive a $1,500 cash prize!
+The second place winner receives a $1,000 cash prize.
+The third place winner receives a $500 cash prize.

 - One entry per person or team.